 Ocean City Shielding Lawyer

 When you’re convicted of a crime, it becomes a matter of public record.
 This mandatory disclosure of your past mistakes can be a huge thorn in your side, even years after your case is resolved.
 Every time you fill out an application for a job, apartment, loan, or for anything else that requires a background check, you’ll be subject to scrutiny and labeled as someone with a criminal history.
-Fortunately, under the Maryland Shield Law, also known as the Maryland Second Chance Act, you are given the opportunity to petition the court to shield all court and police records pertaining to your case from public view.
+Fortunately, under the Maryland Shield Law, also known as the Maryland Second Chance Act, you are allowed to petition the court to shield all court and police records about your case from public view.

 Attorney Richard J. Brueckner is a shielding attorney based in Ocean City who is committed to helping those looking for the opportunity to start over again with a clean slate.
 He has extensive knowledge of the shielding laws in the state and can help you navigate through the legalities of the shielding process.